If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 - Utilize micro-influencers.
 If you don’t want to pay for influencers to share your product, you may have some success using micro-influencers within your existing audience.
 If there are people you know who love your business, you could provide them with advanced previews in the hope that they will talk about your product on their platform.
 While these influencers may not have as many followers, if you can get your product in front of a few of them you may be able to build a decent size audience.

-Another free way to use social media to gain exposure for your app on social media is to agree to promote another company’s product to your audience if they do the same for yours.
+Another free social media marketing strategy is to promote another company’s product to your audience if they do the same for yours.

-When choosing an account to cross-promote with, you should choose one that has a similar number of followers with a similar interest to yours.
+When choosing an account to cross-promote with, look for one with a similar number of followers to your account.
 Ideally, the product will be related, but not competing.

 Creating a press release for your app can be a good way to get some media coverage.
-When creating a press release, you should focus on something that makes your app exciting or unique.
-Simply saying that you are releasing an app is unlikely to be exciting enough for your product to get coverage.
-Instead, focus on how the app benefits those using it.
+When creating a press release, focus on something that makes your app exciting or unique.

 You should ensure your press release is well written.
 If you aren’t confident about doing this yourself, you could use a service like Upwork or Fiverr to find a professional who can write the release for you.

 You also want to make sure the publications you send the release to have everything they need to write an article.
 You should include:

 - High-resolution images and screenshots.

 - Links to your site and your app marketplace download pages.

 - Information about your company.